 The owner's packet contains detailed engine operation and maintenance manuals.
 Be sure to read and understand these manuals before operating or performing maintenance to the engines.

 Engine Access

-The engine compartment can be accessed through the aft cockpit engine hatch after lowering the transom jump seat.
+The engine compartment can be accessed through the aft cockpit engine hatches.